nullbett/tryhackme/blue/README.md

 ------------------------------------------------------------------------------------------------

-I will be attempting to root this machine from the standpoint that I do not know that this is an eternal blue exploit.
+I will be attempting to root this machine from the stand-point that I do not know that this is an eternal blue exploit.

 The first thing I do is start up openvpn that way I can connect to the TryHackMe rooms.